-On NBC's Megyn Kelly, Authenticity, And The Elephant In The Room
+On NBC's Megyn Kelly, Authenticity And The Elephant In The Room

 Kelly infamously insisted both Jesus Christ and Santa Claus were white.

-And she found other ways to play to Fox's diehard viewers.
+And she found other ways to play to Fox's die-hard viewers.
 In 2010, she devoted hours of coverage to the threat posed by a tiny black hate group over voter intimidation that did not appear to intimidate any voters.

-When Trump attacked her over the August 2015 debate, she became a lightning rod for criticism by conservatives too.
+When Trump attacked her over the August 2015 debate, she became a lightning rod for criticism by conservatives, too.
 Now both sides are smacking her down for various elements of the week.
 Liberals snarked online over what they contend was a gaffe for her remarks on the Will & Grace fan.
 A conservative site founded by Fox's Tucker Carlson, The Daily Caller, denounced her for being insufficiently impressed with America's progress on gender equity.
 (Rather than a political stance, Kelly's remarks came off as an effort to connect with her predominantly female audience.)

 From a television standpoint, however, the questions involve authenticity, connection and the logic of the show itself.